-Automation of jobs are key to a more fulfilling life, especially for others whose jobs constantly threaten their safety and well-being.
-We would be freeing a lot of people from their regular miseries.
+Automation of jobs are key to a more fulfilling life, especially for others whose jobs constantly threaten their safety and well-being, perhaps resulting to endangering others as well.
+It has the potential to free people from their regular miseries.
 Imagine all the things one could do after regaining the eight-hours-a-day six-days-a-week time that was previously allocated for “work”.
 More people would then look into other avenues of creating value.

-But this kind of intervention requires an access to a certain level of technology, and many would argue that by today’s standards, it might require artificial intelligence and/or machine learning.
+Automation of everything requires an access to a certain level of technology.
+The consensus is to develop artificial intelligence and/or machine learning.
 Engineers and scientists have been exploring fields into which AI integration would vastly improve the quality of work.

 For now, we have to recognize that we cannot automate every boring task there is, not even at the rate which our technology upgrades.
 In fact, at the current rate,

 In the meantime, we need to consider several things when doing work that nobody wants to do:

 - If nobody does it, and nothing happens when it doesn’t get done, it probably didn’t need to be done in the first place.